4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 Approving a SAT Designation

-1. If an initial SAT Designation requestor satisfies the criteria for approval, then the excise examiner must take the following actions:
+1. If an initial SAT Designation requestor satisfies the criteria for approval, then the examiner must:

-1. Complete Form 13499-E and upload the document into the Form 637 IMS case file.
+1. Complete Form 13499-E and upload the document into the IMS case file.

-2. Prepare Letter 3689-A and update the Form 637 IMS case file workpapers to reflect findings and recommendations.
+2. Prepare Letter 3689-A and update the IMS case file workpapers to reflect findings and recommendations.

-3. Send via secure e-mail an initial SAT Designation request letter, Letter 3689-A, Form 13499-E and SAT Designation Questionnaire to the FCN Coordinator after the Group Manager signs and issues Letter 3689-A.
+3. Send via secure e-mail an initial SAT Designation request letter, Letter 3689-A, Form 13499-E and SAT Designation Questionnaire to the IRS ExSTARS Coordinator after the group manager signs and issues Letter 3689-A.

 Note: